 NEIL GORSUCH (1967-) - Neil Gorsuch was born in Colorado, and raised there and in the Washington, D.C. area.
 He graduated from Columbia University and Harvard Law School.
 After law school, Gorsuch clerked for Justice Anthony Kennedy in 1992-93 and for retired Justice Byron White the following year.
-Gorsuch remained in Washington in the private practice of law, and also served in the Department of Justice.
+Gorsuch remained in Washington in the private practice of law, and later served in the Department of Justice.
 In 2004, he earned a doctorate in law and philosophy from Oxford University.
 In 2006, President George W. Bush nominated Gorsuch to serve as a judge in the United States Court of Appeals for the Tenth Circuit.
 He remained on the Tenth Circuit until his confirmation to the position of Associate Justice of the Supreme Court in April 2017.

 Jurisprudentially, Gorsuch is a textualist, one who seeks to interpret the text of the Constitution through the meaning of the words used at the time of its framing.
 Although also described as a political conservative, Gorsuch has written opinions as a member of the Court that diverge from the view that the justices fit neatly into the political categories of conservative and liberal.
 This political lens, generally known as the behavioralist model, can be helpful in some respects but fails in others.
-Gorsuch's early opinions may be perceived as politically conservative.
-But a significant number of his opinions do not fit neatly into that box.
-Gorsuch's understanding of his fidelity to constitutional originalism (or his understanding of the original meaning of the constitutional text he is called to evaluate) often serves as a more informative guide to understanding his jurisprudence.
+Gorsuch's early opinions may be perceived as politically conservative, but a significant number of his opinions do not fit neatly into that box.
+Gorsuch's understanding of his fidelity to constitutional textualism often serves as a more informative guide to understanding his jurisprudence.

-Gorsuch was nominated to take the seat of Justice Antonin Scalia, who died in February 2016.
+Gorsuch was nominated after the death of Justice Antonin Scalia in February 2016.
 President Barack Obama nominated Merrick Garland to replace Justice Scalia, but the Republican Senate majority refused to hold hearings on Garland's nomination until after the 2016 presidential election.